Dallas Chamber Symphony

 The Dallas Chamber Symphony (DCS) is a professional, American chamber orchestra that performs in the Moody Performance Hall in the Arts District, Dallas.
 Founded in 2011, and led by artistic director, Richard McKay; the DCS presented its first season in 2012, and performs most of its concerts in the Moody Performance Hall.

 Critics have described the DCS as “extremely adroit”, “fresh” and “innovative.”
 The orchestra has been lauded for its film series, which pairs classic silent films with newly commissioned scores.

 Japanese violinist Kazuhiro Takagi is the concertmaster.

 Performance venues

 The DCS performs its main concert series in Moody Performance Hall, which opened in 2012.
 Designed by Skidmore, Owings, and Merrill LLP, with Dallas architecture firm Corgan serving as the architect of record, the center is in the heart of the Dallas Arts District.

-Dallas International Piano Competition
+International competitions

-The Dallas International Piano Competition took place for the first time in Dallas, Texas, from March 14–16, 2013.
+The Dallas International Piano Competition took place for the first time in 2013.
+In 222, the biennial Dallas International Violin Competition began.